Tamothy/google-api-with-gulp/README.md

 ## Description

-This contains an application that searches burrito food carts and restuarants nearby, utilizing Google API and Gulp.
+This contains an application that searches burrito food carts and restaurants nearby, utilizing Google API and Gulp.

 ## Setup/Installation Requirements